DashAISoftware/DashAI/README.rst

 Running the frontend
 ~~~~~~~~~~~~~~~~~~~~~~

-Move to X if you are not on that route:
+Move to DashAI/front if you are not on that route:

 .. code:: bash